Take a naturalist-guided walk through a Ketchikan rainforest sanctuary and wildlife preserve.

 Everything here is alive with color and cultural history.

 After your trail walk your opportunity to learn about the natural history, wildlife and cultural traditions in the region continues.
 You’ll be guided through the historic Herring Bay Lumber Company sawmill, seeing saws and machinery that powered this mill.
 Keep your camera ready as you see a bald eagle at the Alaska Raptor Center exhibit.
 Explore the first Tsimshian totem pole park in the country with its impressive 40-foot totem and 13 poles carved by the same artist.
 Before your return to town visit the General Store and pick up a souvenir of your uniquely Alaskan experience.

 Please Note: This tour operates in all weather conditions.
-Rain ponchos are available, if necessary.

 Need to Know

 Comfortable walking shoes, layered clothing and waterproof jacket are recommended